magento/merchdocs/src/sales/order-archive.md

     _Mark Checkbox_

 {:.bs-callout-tip}
-To specify a list of order statuses that can be archived see: [Configuring the Archive]({% link sales/order-archive-configure.md %}).
+To specify a list of order statuses that can be archived, see [Configuring the Archive]({% link sales/order-archive-configure.md %}).

-## To view an archived order:
+## View an archived order

 1. Open the archive view using one of the following methods: